Modular knots obey the Chebotarev law: Introduction

-The union $\mca{L}=\cup_i K_i$ is a \emph{stably Chebotarev link}, that is, for any finite branched cover $h:M\to S^3$ branched along any finite link in $\mca{L}$, the inverse image $h^{-1}(\mca{L})$ is again Chebotarev. \end{thm} One way is to extend McMullen's theorem for \emph{generalized pseudo-Anosov flows}, which allow 1-pronged singular orbits (Section 3).
-The other is to invoke the notion of \emph{rational Fried surgeries}, which produce many (generalized) pseudo-Anosov flows (Section 4).
+holds for any $n\in \N_{>0}$, any surjective homomorphism $\rho:\pi_1(M-L_n)\to G$ to any finite group, and any conjugacy class $C\subset G$. \end{dfn} In this view, McMullen proved the following highly interesting theorem, generalizing Adachi--Sunada's result \cite[Proposition II-2-12]{Sunada1984ASPM}. \begin{thm}[{\cite[Theorem 1.2]{McMullen2013CM}}] Let $(K_i)$ be the closed orbits of any topologically mixing pseudo-Anosov flow on a closed 3-manifold $M$, ordered by length in a generic metric.
+Then $(K_i)_i$ obeys the Chebotarev law. \end{thm} We consult \cite{Mosher1992Duke, Fenley2008, DCalegari2007book} for the terminology of pseudo-Anosov flows.
+A key of the proof is the following: since such flows admit Markov partitions \cite{FathiShub1979}, the flow dynamics admit symbolic encodings, so the theory of symbolic dynamics (cf.~\cite{ParryPollicott1990}) applies.

+By using this theorem, McMullen pointed out that \emph{the family $\mca{L}$ of closed orbits of the monodromy suspension flow of the figure-eight knot $K=4_1$ together with $K$ in $S^3$ obeys the Chebotarev law} if ordered by length \cite[Corollary 1.3]{McMullen2013CM}, answering Mazur's question.
+He also claimed that the same construction works for any hyperbolic fibered knot in $S^3$.

+However, there is something subtle to care about, even in the case of $4_1$.
+In the former half of this article, we aim to verify his claim, as well as to improve the author's argument in the previous paper \cite[Propositions 12, 15]{Ueki7}.
+Namely, we re-prove the following assertion.

+\begin{thm} Let $L$ be a fibered hyperbolic finite link in $S^3$ and let $\mca{L}$ denote the union of the closed orbits of the suspension flow of the monodromy map and $L$ itself.
+Then the components of $\mca{L}$ obey the Chebotarev law if ordered by length in a generic metric.

+{\rm (2)} For any finite branched cover $h:M\to S^3$ branched along a finite sublink of $\mca{L}$, the inverse image $h^{-1}(\mca{L})$ obey the Chebotarev law, if ordered by length in a generic. \end{thm}

+For this purpose, in \Cref{section.Dehn}, we first recall his construction with an emphasis on Dehn surgeries and observe how subtle things may occur.
+Afterward, in \Cref{sec.gen.pA}, we introduce the notion of a \emph{generalized pseudo-Anosov flows}, which allows 1-pronged singular orbits, invoke \emph{rational Fried surgeries}, and establish a version of \Cref{thm.McM} for such flows (\Cref{thm.gpA}).
+Finally, we prove \Cref{thm.Cheb} in \Cref{section.planetary}.

-We remark that the Chebotarev link $\mca{L}$ in Theorem \ref{thm} is also called \emph{the planetary link} rising from $L$ and sometimes admits another amazing property due to Ghrist and others; the link $\mca{L}$ may contain every type of links.
-A fused question is attached in Section \ref{section.planetary}.\\
+We remark that the Chebotarev link $\mca{L}$ in \Cref{thm.Cheb} is also called \emph{the planetary link} raised from $L$ and sometimes admits another amazing property due to Ghrist and others \cite{Ghrist1997, GhristHolmesSullivan1997book, GhristKin2004}; \emph{this link $\mca{L}$ contains every type of links}.
+We also attach a fused question.\\